 - Phishing Scams - Avoid getting baited into phishing scams when playing this game.

-- Kids' Zone: Internet Safety - The Central Intelligence Agency (CIA) covers the basics of Internet security for children to understand.
+- Internet Safety - The Federal Communications Commission (FCC) covers the basics of Internet security for children to understand.

 - Internet Safety For Kids - Follow these tips to keep yourself safe when surfing the Internet.

 - Cyber Five: Internet Safety - Play this animated game to learn more about Internet safety basics.